Principality of Smolensk: History

-Located on the upper Dnieper river, Smolensk emerged as a centre of the Krivichi people, controlling access from Veliky Novgorod and Polotsk to the Dnieper downstream towards Kiev (modern Kyiv).
+Located on the upper Dnieper, Smolensk emerged as a center of the Krivichi, an East Slavic tribe.
+It controlled access from Veliky Novgorod and Polotsk to the Dnieper downstream towards Kiev.
+Smolensk was therefore linked to the Baltic, the Gulf of Finland, and with the main routes east and west.

-Kievan Rus'
+Early history

-Descendants of prince Yaroslav I of Kiev (died 1054) governed the principality until 1125, starting with Vyacheslav Yaroslavich.
-Following the death of prince Volodimer' II Monomakh of Kiev, his son Mstislav I Vladimirovich became prince of Kiev.
-Mstislav's son Rostislav Mstislavich became prince of Smolensk and prince of Kiev.
-He would be the progenitor of the Rostislavichi of Smolensk, one of the four major clans in Kievan Rus'.
-Smolensk gained its own Orthodox bishopric under the Bishop of Smolensk in 1136.
+In the last four decades of the 11th century, it was a dependency of Kiev (i.e. it was governed by an appointee of the prince of Kiev).
+The descendants of Yaroslav I of Kiev governed the principality until 1125, starting with Vyacheslav Yaroslavich from 1054.
+For most of the last quarter of the 11th century and the first quarter of the 12th century, it was a possession of Vladimir II Monomakh.
+Following his death, his son Mstislav I Vladimirovich became the prince of Kiev and Mstislav's son Rostislav Mstislavich became the prince of Smolensk in 1125, as well as the grand prince of Kiev.

+At this point, Smolensk became an independent principality.
+Rostislav would be the progenitor of the Rostislavichi, one of the four major branches of the Rurikid dynasty.
+The family held Smolensk until the early 15th century.
+As several princes of Smolensk served as grand princes of Kiev, they were able to assume the title of grand prince of Smolensk, with the first one to do so being Rostislav's eldest son, Roman, in 1169.
+Rostislav's grandson Mstislav Davidovich also appropriated the title and his descendants continued to style themselves as grand princes.

+Smolensk gained its own bishop in 1136.
 The principality contained a number of other important cities that usually possessed subordinate status, notable among them Bryansk, Vyazma and Mozhaysk.
-The Rostislavichi were very active in the struggles for dynastic succession in Kiev and other Rus' principalities, managing to dominate western Rus' from Novgorod in the northwest to Galicia in the southwest by the 1210s.
-Mstislav Romanovich and Vladimir Riurikovich sat on the Kievan throne from 1212 to 1235, a few years before the Mongol invasion of Kievan Rus'.
+The Rostislavichi were very active in the struggles for dynastic succession in Kiev and the other principalities.
+Mstislav Romanovich and Vladimir Riurikovich sat on the Kievan throne from 1212 to 1235, a few years before the Mongol invasions.
+By the early 13th century, Smolensk was in a stronger position compared to its neighbors as it was the least fragmented.